laurenchen0631/English-Learning/category/common_phrase.md

 	- Investors believe esports could be the next NBA or, optimistically, NFL, and they’ve poured hundreds of millions of dollars into realizing that vision, even while esports businesses are struggling to stay out of the red.
 - out of reach 力有未逮 == not able to be achieved
 	- Their goal is out of reach.
+- out of whack 出故障/不正常 == something is not working properly, often because its natural balance has been upset.
+	- My stomach seems out of whack
+	- The television report on the weather is always out of whack with the weather we actually get
 - pretty darn 非常 == very
 - roll in dough 非常有錢的 == Exceptionally wealthy; having large amounts of money to spend.
 	- I hear her father is rolling in dough, so I wouldn not be too worried about her future.